Girl names starting with G come with all sorts of appealing qualities. They’re glam and graceful, glowing, and good-hearted.

 The single-L spelling, lagging a bit behind Top 100 Gabriella but still popular.

 The name sounds something like gazelle.
 Graceful Giselle also brings to mind a ballet by the name.
 Wildly popular since it debuted in Paris in 1841, the ballet and the name attracted more attention in the 1980s in the US.
 That’s when Mikhail Baryshnikov starred in Dancers, a movie about making a movie out of the ballet.
 Then came Disney’s Enchanted, complete with a princess named Giselle, and supermodel Gisele Bundchen.
 The long-awaited Enchanted sequel debuted on Disney+ in 2022.
-No surprise the name has seen a rise.
+It remains familiar, but still uncommon.

 A combination of classic Grace and contemporary ending -lynn, with a hint of Elvis’ Graceland, too.